userapp-io/userapp-dotnet/README.md

 #### Additional ways of creating a client

-If you want to create a client with additional options  the easiest way is to pass an array with the options as shown below.
+If you want to create a client with additional options  the easiest way is to pass an *anonymous object* with the options as shown below.

     dynamic api = new UserApp.API(new {
         Debug = true,
         ThrowErrors = false
     });

 If you pass a string value into the constructor the first argument will be treated as the `App Id`, the second as the `Token`.
-If you pass an *array* then it will always be treated as additional options.
+If you pass an *anonymous object* then it will always be treated as additional options.
 I.e. some valid constructs are:

 	dynamic api = new UserApp.API("MY APP ID");
 #